Cloud Custodian - Policy Rules Engine

 - Dry run any policy to see what it would do.

-- AWS Cloudwatch metrics outputs on resources that matched a policy
+- Cloud provider native metrics outputs on resources that matched a policy

-- Structured outputs into S3 of which resources matched a policy.
+- Structured outputs into cloud native object storage of which resources matched a policy.

 - Intelligent cache usage to minimize api calls.